joel-fmjr/automacao-backups-foundry/README.md

 ## Prerequisites

-- Python 3.6 or higher
+- Python 3.10 or higher
-- `paramiko` library: You can install it using `pip install paramiko`
-- `python-dotenv` library: You can install it using `pip install python-dotenv`

 ## Configuration